FarmRadioHangar/open-interactivity-engine/README.md

     }
 }
 ```
-Interactive radio *campaigns* are schedulable and automated activities to exchange information (content) with the audience.
+Interactive radio *campaigns* are schedulable and automated activities to exchange information (content) with an audience.

 *Features* are configurable units of functionality that can be added to campaigns.
 A channel provides the communication link between the audience and a campaign feature.
 Multiple channels may be available for one feature.